Skip to main content

 Delete

-Press d to delete the selected session.
-You will be asked to confirm.
+Press d to delete the selected session after confirmation.

 Reload

-Press r to refresh the session list from the gateway.
+Press r to refresh from the gateway and local store.

 Search